ablaamim/Piscine-42/Piscine_C/README.md

 ### C Data Types:

-I will only list the main ones!
+I will only list the important ones!

 |Data Type|Bytes|Description|
 |-|-|-|